Design in a tool familiar to your traditional vector drawing tool – but export to clean, production-ready code.Start

 Stop creating graphical representations of your UI – Start creating the product directly.
-Handoff works just like the average vector-based design tool, but it gives you production-ready, standard-compliant code with the click of a button.
+Handoff works just like the average vector-based design tool, but it gives you production-ready, standards-compliant code with the click of a button.

-Create a library of UI elements and piece them together to create reusable components which you can import (or even copy-paste) into your projects.
+Choose from a library of 35+ pre-built UI elements and slice or piece them together to create reusable components which you can import (or even copy-paste) into your projects.

-Add media, color swatches and typefaces to your library and use them in an automatically generated global stylesheet for your components.
+Add media, color tokens and text styles to your library and use them in an automatically generated CSS Variables stylesheet for your components.

 If you're a developer, you can use Handoff as part of your workflow by simply copy-pasting markup and style right into your code editor.

-If you're a designer handing off to a developer, you can export your components into a zip file with HTML, CSS, wrappers for React and Vue and all your assets.
+If you're a designer handing off to a developer, you can export your components into a zip file with HTML, CSS, wrappers for Vue.js and all your assets.

 During beta, Handoff will be free for an unlimited number of projects.
 The final launch will be paid, and will include a number of additional features (TBA).

 Our goal for Handoff is to fill in the gap that exists between traditional drawing tools and IDEs.
-More specifically: A tool that gives you the same design freedom as Sketch, but which generates standards-compliant, production ready code.
+More specifically: A tool that gives you the same design freedom as Figma, but which generates standards-compliant, production ready code.

 We strongly believe in the 'do one thing, and do it well' philosophy.
-This is why we first want to focus on improving the 'drawing' experience, after that we'll work on features that solve complex design problems like interactions, accessibility and performance.
+This is why we first want to focus on improving the design experience, after that we'll work on features that solve complex design problems like interactions and accessibility.

 In the long-term future, we envision Handoff to be part of an ecosystem of tools that allow you to create digital products without coding.

-Sketch is a vector-based drawing tool without capabilities for full code export.
+Sketch and Figma are vector-based drawing tools without capabilities for full code export.
 If you're used to creating designs in Sketch or Figma, Handoff will feel very familiar.
 It uses Layers, Artboards and the Navigator; It gives you the same design freedom, but it adds a powerful code export capability.

 During beta, Handoff will export to HTML and CSS.
 Later, we'll add JSX, SCSS and the ability to include boilerplate code for React and Vue.